Quasisymmetric Embeddability of Weak Tangents: Self-quasisymmetricity and quasi-self-symmetricity

 \section{Self-quasisymmetricity and quasi-self-symmetricity}

-In this section we investigate the converse implication, i.e., what are the consequences if the weak tangents of a metric space $X$ are uniformly quasisymmetrically embedded into a metric space $Y$?
+In this section we investigate the converse implication.
+The goal of this section is to explore the consequences when the weak tangents of a metric space $X$ are uniformly quasisymmetrically embedded into a metric space $Y$?

-An appropriate space in this section should illustrate analogous structures between the local and global scale; thus inspires the following definition.
+An appropriate space in this section should illustrate analogous structures between the local and the global scale; thus inspiring the following definition.